stokpop/lograter/README.md

 To see all options:

     java -jar lograter-exec.jar -h

-Download the executable jar here: https://github.com/stokpop/lograter/releases

 ### Dependency

-To use LogRater from maven or gradle, find the lograter jar in maven central.
+To use LogRater from Maven or Gradle.
+Find the LogRater jar in Maven Central.

 ### LogRater command line options

-    LogRater version: 1.3.8
+    LogRater version: 1.4.0

     Usage: nl.stokpop.lograter.LogRater [options] [command] [command options]
       Options: